edlanglois/pkgbuild-action/README.md

 # pkgbuild-action
 GitHub action to build and check a PKGBUILD package

+This project is mostly unmaintained for now.
+Fix PRs are still welcome.

 ## Features
 * Checks that .SRCINFO matches PKGBUILD if .SRCINFO exists
 * Builds package(s) with makepkg (configurable arguments)